aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/charts/axes/set-category-axis/_index.md

 ---

 ## **Possible Usage Scenarios**
-After you create a chart in a worksheet, then you can set category axis for it.
-In this article, we will show you how to set category axis for Excel chart, using Aspose.Cells for Python via .NET with sample code.
+After you create a chart in a worksheet, you can then set the category axis for it.
+In this article, we will show you how to set the category axis for an Excel chart using Aspose.Cells for Python via .NET with sample code.

 ## **The steps in sample code**